Brawl Stars: Development and release

 Supercell set out to develop a team-based game similar to League of Legends and Overwatch.
 The team wanted to create such a game that was designed with mobile devices in mind first.
-According to Frank Keienburg, General Manager of Supercell, "Our focus was on retaining a lot of depth while stripping away all the fluff".
+According to Frank Keienburg, Brawl Stars' General Manager (i.e. project lead), "Our focus was on retaining a lot of depth while stripping away all the fluff".
 Although the game contains some elements of the battle royale genre, these were implemented before the genre as a whole took off and the team did not set out to make a game with those elements.

 The game is notable for its long soft launch period during which virtually every aspect of the game changed.
 Supercell officially announced the game via a livestream video on 14 June 2017.
 It received an iOS soft launch in Canada the following day.
 The soft launch would last a total of 522 days, during which internally it was doubted whether or not the game would ever actually see a general release.
 Initially, the game was played in portrait mode and the movement controls were controlled by tapping on the screen.
-Eventually, landscape mode and joysticks were implemented.
+Landscape mode and joystick-based input would later replace them.
 Other changes include changing the UI, changing the metagame and transitioning the game from 2D to 3D.
 Frank Keienburg attributes the difficult beta period to the developers working in a new genre where they "weren't sure how to interpret its success".
-The game soft-launched in Finland, Sweden, Denmark, Norway, Ireland, Singapore, Hong Kong, Macao and Malaysia for iOS on 19 January 2018.
+The game soft-launched in Finland, Sweden, Denmark, Norway, Ireland, Singapore, Hong Kong, Macao and Malaysia for iOS on 19 January 2018., with a later Android soft-launch in June.

-Brawl Stars was made globally and officially available on 12 December 2018, grossing over US$63 million in its first month.
+Brawl Stars was made globally and officially available on 12 December 2018, grossing US$10 million in its first week and US$63 million in its first month.
 On 9 June 2020, Brawl Stars was released in mainland China, with the corresponding changes to accommodate to Chinese regulations by Tencent Games.